erikfredner/cv/cv.md

 Co-authored with Mark Algee-Hewitt and Hannah Walser\
 _The Cambridge Companion to the Novel_

-“Organizing corpora at the Stanford Literary Lab." \hfill 2017 \
+“Organizing Corpora at the Stanford Literary Lab." \hfill 2017 \
 Co-authored with David McClure, Mark Algee-Hewitt, Steele Douris, Hannah Walser\
 _Proceedings of the Workshop on Challenges in the Management of Large Corpora and Big Data and Natural Language Processing_